smallwat3r/shhh/readme.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;
 ```

 In MySQL run the following to activate the `event_scheduler`.
-We need to make sure the `event_scheduler` is activated to schedule database clean-ups (in order to remove the records that has expired).
+We need to make sure the `event_scheduler` is activated to schedule database clean-ups (in order to remove the records that have expired).

 ```sql
 SET GLOBAL event_scheduler = ON;